clevercode/roomies/brainstorm.markdown

 to code on the project but his advice will be seeked for code reviews that involve Ruby and Rails.

+### Client-side
+Since it requires a lot of user input and data manipulation, Roomies would benefit greatly from modern in-browser technologies like localStorage in order to reduce calls to a database as much as possible.

+At the same time, several users are likely to be manipulating the same data sets at the same time, which could provoke collisions (ex: one roomie splits an expense 40/60 while another splits the same expense 30/70).
+We will have to develop a way to lock data that is currently manipulated by a user by flagging it in the database.

+1. jQuery: an obvious choice knowing the ambition to create a dynamic interface for the application. jQuery 1.5's AJAX promises in particular would be a boon to data syncing concerns.

+2. Backbone: unless we devise our own MVC architecture for the JavaScript framework powering the Roomies interface Backbone.js, knowing how well it integrates with jQuery would be a great way to keep our client-side code lean and extensible.

 ### Hosting
 1. Source code: GitHub
 The development of the application will be done inside of a private Git